Orgzales/Unity-XR-NetworkMapper-Project/README.md

 			- add this to prefab
 	- Create a data base of current properties of each scan for wifi network
 		- Make a new hud that will say the following
+			- New button on top tab to switch screens
 			- (Network SSID + Network BSSID)
 				- Good signal = int
 				- Ok Signal = int